Cryptocurrency bubble: Initial coin offerings

 Wired noted in 2017 that the bubble in initial coin offerings (ICOs) was about to burst.
 Some investors bought ICOs in hopes of participating in the financial gains similar to those enjoyed by early Bitcoin or Ethereum speculators.

-Binance has been one of the biggest winners in this boom as it surged to become the largest cryptocurrency trading platform by volume.
-It lists hundreds of digital tokens on its exchange.

 In June 2018, Ella Zhang of Binance Labs, a division of the cryptocurrency exchange Binance, stated that she was hoping to see the bubble in ICOs collapse.
 She promised to help "fight scams and shit coins".

 2020–2022 cryptocurrency bubble

 2020–2021 bubbles

-From 8 March to 12 March 2020, the price of Bitcoin fell by 30 percent from $8,901 to $6,206.
-By October 2020, Bitcoin was worth approximately $13,200.
+From 8 to 12 March 2020, the price of Bitcoin fell by 30 percent from $8,901 to $6,206.
+By October 2020, Bitcoin was trading for approximately $13,200.
 In November 2020, Bitcoin again surpassed its previous all-time high of over $19,000.
-After another surge on 3 January 2021 with $34,792.47, Bitcoin crashed by 17 percent the next day.
-Bitcoin traded above $40,000 for the first time on 8 January 2021 and reached $50,000 on 16 February 2021.
-On Wednesday, 20 October 2021, Bitcoin reached a new all-time high of $66,974.

-In early 2021, Bitcoin's price witnessed another boom, rising over 700% since March 2020, and reaching above $40,000 for the first time on 7 January.
+In early 2021, Bitcoin's price fluctuated wildly, rising to $34,792.47 on 3 January 2021 before crashing by 17 percent the next day and reaching above $40,000 for the first time on 7 January.
 On 11 January, the UK Financial Conduct Authority warned investors against lending or investments in cryptoassets, that they should be prepared "to lose all their money".
 On 16 February, Bitcoin reached $50,000 for the first time.
 On 13 March, Bitcoin surpassed $61,000 for the first time.
-Following a smaller correction in February, Bitcoin plunged from its peak above $64,000 on 14 April to below $49,000 on 23 April, representing a 23% mini-crash in less than 10 days, dipping below the March bottom trading range and wiping half a trillion dollars from the combined crypto market cap.
+Following a smaller correction in February, Bitcoin plunged from its peak above $64,000 on 14 April to below $49,000 on 23 April, representing a 23% mini-crash in less than 10 days, dipping below the March bottom trading range and wiping half a trillion dollars from the combined crypto total current value.

-On 14 April, Coinbase, a much hyped crypto exchange went public on the NASDAQ.
-Their shared grew by over 31% on their first day to $328.28 pushing their market cap to $85.8B.
+On 14 April, Coinbase, a much hyped crypto exchange, went public on the NASDAQ.
+Their shares grew by over 31% on their first day to $328.28, pushing their market cap to $85.8B.